 Gum Disease Treatment from First Dental Associates

 At First Dental Associates, we have a periodontist on staff to make sure your gums stay healthy.
 We do scaling and root planing, with our specialist handling all the advanced cases.
 Dental scaling and root planing, also known as deep cleaning, is a process in which tartar buildup is removed from the gumline and unhealthy tooth material is smoothed away.
 Sometimes deep cleaning will be accompanied with a prescription for antibiotics or an antibacterial treatment called Arestin to ensure the bacteria responsible for gum disease is gone.
 This process will help restore the health of your gums without surgery.

 If the gum disease advances to late-stage periodontal disease, surgery may become necessary, and our periodontist will definitely become involved.
 Gum surgery usually consists of removing infected gum tissue, then replacing it with a graft of healthy gum tissue taken from a different part of your mouth or a donor source.
 In some cases, teeth extraction is necessary to fully restore the health of your mouth.
 Our periodontal specialist can do this, as well as place implants for your tooth replacement.

 Of course, preventing gum disease is the best way to protect yourself from the health problems that come with it.
 A strong oral hygiene routine is the best way to protect yourself from gum disease, so be sure to brush and floss your teeth diligently.
 An antibacterial mouthwash may be helpful, as well.

-And don’t forget to come into First Dental Associates for regular cleanings and examinations to keep your gums healthy.
-Call 781-435-7290 today to schedule an appointment, or simply fill out our online form and one of our associates will contact you.
+And don’t forget to come into First Dental Associates for gum disease treatment to keep your gums healthy.
+Call your friendly Reading, MA dentist at 781-435-7290 today to schedule a gum disease treatment appointment, or simply fill out our online form and one of our associates will contact you.